shelleyolivia/learn-tutorials/polkadot/create-an-amm-on-polkadot-using-ink.md

 cargo +nightly contract test
 ```

-Next, we will learn how to deploy the contract on a public testnet in the next section.
+Next, we will learn how to deploy the contract on a public testnet.

 # Deploying the smart contract

-We will deploy our ink! smart contract on Jupiter A1 testnet of Patract ([More info](https://docs.patract.io/en/jupiter/network)).
+We will deploy our ink! smart contract on the Jupiter A1 testnet of Patract ([More info about the Jupiter testnet](https://docs.patract.io/en/jupiter/network)).
 First, we need to build our ink! project to obtain the necessary artifacts.
 From your ink! project directory run the following command in the terminal:

 ```text
 cargo +nightly contract build --release
 ```

 This will generate the artifacts at `./target/ink`.
-We will use the `amm.wasm` and `metadata.json` (*It is the ABI of our contract and it will be needed when we integrate it with the frontend of our dApp*) files to deploy our smart contract.
+We will use the `amm.wasm` and `metadata.json` files to deploy our smart contract.
+The `amm.wasm` file is the compiled smart contract, in WebAssembly format. `metadata.json` is the ABI of our contract and it will be needed when we integrate with the frontend of our dApp.

 Next, we need to fund our address to interact with the network.
 Go to the [faucet](https://patrastore.io/#/jupiter-a1/system/accounts) to get some testnet tokens.